Best Hiking Fanny Packs, Waist Packs, and Lumbar Packs of 2024

 The Patagonia Black Hole Mini holds a phone, wallet, keys, snacks, sunscreen, sunglasses, lip balm so you can be go on adventure in a moment’s notice.

-This pack was made with sustainability in mind—the 2023 version is updated to be made of 100% recycled material.
+This pack was made with sustainability in mind—it's made of 100% recycled ripstop nylon and polyester.
 The fabric is also bluesign certified, indicating the supply chain is safe for the environment, workers, and customers.
+The newest version is sewn in a Fair Trade Certified factory

 The Patagonia Black Hole has a key holder clip and pockets to keep essentials organized.